-I’ve been blogging for three years and the most common question I am asked is how to quit your job to blog full-time.
+I’ve been blogging for three years and the most common question I am asked is how to quit your job to make a full time blogging income.
 This guide will show you exactly how you can start a blog and make a plan to replace your current income from your full-time job so you can one day quit.
 Sound good?!
 Let’s get started!

 I started my blog in September 2014 and quit my job in March 2017.
-It took about 2 1/2 years for my blog income to replace my salary (here’s my latest income report), but I definitely never blogged full-time.
+It took about 2 1/2 years for my blog to make a full time blogging income (here’s my latest income report), but I definitely never blogged full time hours-wise.
 It was always part-time, sometimes less than one hour per week.
 I also was pregnant and had my third baby girl during that time 🙂

 If I can do this, so can you!!